Perspective | The spy in your wallet: Credit cards have a privacy problem

 One Mastercard program particularly irks privacy advocates.
 Bloomberg has reported that data from millions of Mastercards — now likely including Apple Cards — ends up helping Google track retail sales.
 Data goes into a double-blind system that lets the Web giant link ads people have seen back to purchases they’ve made in the real world.
 A person familiar with the matter, who wasn’t authorized to speak about it, confirmed the deal to me.

-The firms wouldn’t acknowledge the specific program, but emphasize Mastercard scrubs identifiable information.
-Mastercard spokesman Jim Issokson says, “Mastercard is not sharing any data or insights for ad measurement purposes to any of the tech giants.”
-Google spokeswoman Anaik von der Weid says, “We have developed advanced, privacy protective technology in this area, precisely to avoid the sharing of personal information.”
+The firms wouldn’t acknowledge the specific program but emphasize Mastercard scrubs identifiable information.
+Mastercard spokesman Jim Issokson said, “Mastercard is not sharing any data or insights for ad measurement purposes to any of the tech giants.”
+Google spokeswoman Anaik von der Weid said, “We have developed advanced, privacy protective technology in this area, precisely to avoid the sharing of personal information.”

 3) The store